 Which makes perfect sense really.

-Below, we’ll share with you some tips and tools for how to boost your desire when it comes to the sex that you’re having.
+Below, we’ll share with you some insights into WHY the sex you are (or were) having is shutting down your desire to do it again, and some tips and tools for how to boost your appetite.
 It’s quite a long post, so grab a cuppa and dive in!

 1. Pleasure is the measure